iammadhankumar/fullstack-java-interview-guide/md-files/java-interview-questions.md

 <b>Runnable:</b> The thread is ready to run and waiting for CPU time.</br>
 <b>Blocked:</b> The thread is waiting for a resource to become available.</br>
 <b>Waiting:</b> The thread is waiting indefinitely for another thread to perform an action.</br>
-<b>Terminated:</b> The thread has completed its task or has been terminated.
+<b>Terminated:</b> The thread has completed its task or has been stopped.

 #### 16. What is thread pool ?
 A thread pool is a collection of reusable threads that are used to perform tasks.
 Instead of creating new threads every time for a simple tasks we can reuse the threads in thread pool.
 This improves the performance and efficiency. </br> </br>